Watercourse Mapping in the Gallatin Valley

 Watercourse Mapping Dashboard

-3D Hydrography Program (3DHP) is a national program managed by the USGS to acquire high-resolution elevation data.
-3DEP will improve data accuracy and provide more current data than is available in the National Elevation Dataset.
+3D Hydrography Program (3DHP) is a national program managed by the USGS to acquire high-resolution elevation data using LiDAR.
+These new maps will improve data accuracy and provide more current data than is available in the National Hydrography Dataset, which has been the primary source of stream and ditch maps for more than 20 years.

 Click on the image to view the Montana 3D Hydrography